koyeongmin/koyeongmin.github.io/about.md

 ## Education

 - 2013.03.01 ~ 2017.02.01 : Gwangju Institute of Science and Technology (GIST), EECS, Bachelor's degree
-- 2017.03.01 ~  : Gwangju Institute of Science and Technology (GIST), EECS, Integrated course for Master and PhD
+- 2017.03.01 ~  : Gwangju Institute of Science and Technology (GIST), EECS, Integrated course for Master and Ph.D.

 ## Publication